 Tooth Damage - Teeth Damage: Tooth Damage can be from chipping, breaking of your tooth, teeth that fracture from a fall, sports injury or biting on something hard.
 This can cause pain and hurt, specially if the dentin or root nerve of the tooth is exposed - that is, with a large tooth fracture.
 Sometimes a crown or a filling can break, because it is worn out or due to immense stress - causing a stress fracture of the filling material.
 This can result in root canal therapy or perhaps tooth extraction.

 Tooth Decay: Tooth decay is when the enamel is exposed or penetrated - with the cavity going towards the underlying dentin structure.
 This can lead to root canal treatment, as teeth can become very sensitive to cold foods such as ice cream or various food products.
 If not treated, this can cause the tooth to fall apart.
-Worse yet, when dentin is exposed and goes towards the tooth nerve, it can cause a abscess.
-This can result in large swelling in the mouth, jaw or towards the nasal area or your upper jaw, if the infection is in the maxilla (upper jaw).
+Worse yet, when dentin is exposed and goes towards the tooth nerve, it can cause an abscess.
+This can result in large swelling in the mouth, jaw or towards the nasal area or your upper jaw if the infection is in the maxilla (upper jaw).
 Your local dental office / dentist has many tools to fix tooth decay - including filling, crowns, root canal and various other dental treatment services.

 Gum Disease: The cavities and tooth decay - is also affected by possible gingivitis or severe gum disease.
 If have severe gum disease - it can contribute to tooth mobility, if have severe periodontitis or other forms of gum disease, this can cause teeth mobility.
-This can cause tooth pain as the tooth will feel loose and hurt when chew on it.
+This can cause tooth pain as the tooth will feel loose and hurt when chewing on it.

 We discussed How to Solve and fix tooth decay in this local dentist blog.
 As we discussed, it is estimated that over 2 billion people across the globe have untreated tooth decay.
 Tooth decay blogging online and Toothache treatment discussion online with us.
+Tooth Decay Pain, What is a Tooth Decay Blog, Tooth Pain Blog, Toothache Chat, Online Toothache Info, Best Tooth Decay Treatment and Treating a Tooth Decay / Toothache as soon as can.

 We are networking online with local dental bloggers and local dental blogs.
 We are looking to provide our reader's on Dental Chat useful dental information.
 Online Tooth Pain Chatting, Local Toothache Chat and Online Tooth Decay Blog with us @ DentalChat.
 We are networking with local online health care information sites and online health care companies.